vyassuyog1/django-oidc/README.md

 Django pyoidc integration
 =========================

+Note: fork in progress - goal is to make it easily reusable.

 Django module that includes pyoidc relying party code into a Django application.
 To install this example:
  * Install an OpenID Provider with YAIS: